COVID restrictions ramp up as international travel from China resumes

 Countries are imposing new COVID-19 measures on travellers coming from China as international travel resumes.

-So far Japan, India, Italy, Malaysia, South Korea, Spain, Taiwan and the USA have announced stepped up rules on travellers from China in response to rising cases.
+So far in the EU, France, Italy and Spain have announced stepped up rules on travellers from China in response to rising cases.

+Italy was the first EU country to tighten restrictions, ordering COVID-19 antigen swabs and virus sequencing for all travellers coming from China, the health minister announced last month.

+Spain became the second European country to announce COVID restrictions on travellers from China, who will now need to provide a negative test result or proof of vaccination.

 Japan says it will require a negative COVID-19 test upon arrival for travellers from China, with those testing positive having to undergo a week in quarantine.
 Tokyo also plans to limit airlines increasing flights to China.

-Malaysia put in place additional tracking and surveillance measures.
-The Philippines is also considering imposing tests.

-On Friday, South Korea announced that from 2 January, on-arrival PCR tests will be introduced for people coming from China.
+South Korea has introduced on-arrival PCR tests for people coming from China.
 From 5 January, the country will additionally require a negative test result within 48 hours or a rapid antigen test taken within 24 hours before departure.
 Restrictions are also being placed on short-term visas for Chinese nationals.

+On-arrival PCR testing has been introduced for all passengers on direct flights from China to Taiwan, as well as by boat at two offshore islands.

+The Philippines is also considering imposing tests and has heightened surveillance on symptomatic passengers coming from China.

 US government officials are ramping up controls, too, citing concerns about the "lack of transparent data" coming from Beijing.
 Beginning on 5 January, all air passengers two years old and older will require a negative result from a test no more than two days before departure from China, Hong Kong or Macao.